Audience menu for:

 Harford Community College is an approved institution of the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 As a NC-SARA institution, Harford Community College is approved to offer distance learning courses to students who reside in other NC-SARA approved states.
-At this point in time, Harford Community College is unable to admit students from California and Massachusetts, as the two are not participating members of NC-SARA.
+At this point in time, Harford Community College is unable to admit students from California, as California is not a participating member of NC-SARA.

 Regardless of NC-SARA membership, some states continue to regulate supervised field experiences including, but not limited to, internships, externships, and practicums.
 For this reason, Harford Community College may not be able to admit students to courses requiring such supervised field experiences.

 NC-SARA does not regulate professional licensing board approval for courses or programs leading to professional licensure.
 If you are not a resident of Maryland and are taking or have interest in taking courses that lead to professional licensure, Harford Community College recommends that you contact the appropriate licensing agency within your home state prior to beginning coursework at Harford Community College to determine whether the program meets the requirements for licensure in your home state.